 Skyline Advisors provides investment management services where your goals and investment portfolio are matched in a collaborative effort between advisor and client.
-We meet with you to discover your goals, investment time horizon, risk tolerance and existing financial resources.
+We meet with you to discover your investment and asset management goals, investment time horizon, risk tolerance and existing financial resources.
 We work with you to establish or transfer your investment accounts.
 An Investment Strategy is developed and mutually agreed on and implemented.

 Work with an Accredited Investment Fiduciary® (AIF®) who has the education and qualifications that demonstrate a commitment to acting in the best interests of our clients.
 Skyline Advisors works as a Team on behalf of our clients, building long term relationships based on Honesty, Integrity and Trust.